rsyncOSX/RsyncOSXdocs/content/post/RsyncOSXDocs.md

 lastmod = "2022-05-09"
 +++

 RsyncOSX is a pure Swift based macOS application utilizing the command line tool `rsync` for synchronizing files.
-It is rsync which executes the actual synchronize task.
+It is  `rsync` which executes the actual synchronize task.
 RsyncOSX is a GUI only ontop of rsync.
-RsyncOSX is signed and notarized by Apple.
-Apple has verified it for not containing malicious code and digitally signed it.
+RsyncOSX is *signed* and *notarized* by Apple.There are no third party libraries included in code.
+There are thought three source code not developed by me included in code.
+The third part source code is only for support and not critical if removed.

-`rsync` is a file based tool for synchronization of files.
+Check out [the tags](/tags) and [the categories](/categories) for information about other topics not linked to on this page.

 # Before commenze use of RsyncOSX